-- Green Infrastructure in Elk Rapids – underground infiltration and rain gardens recently completed
+- Green Infrastructure in Elk Rapids – underground infiltration and rain gardens completed in 2022

-- Green Infrastructure at Meijer – underground infiltration and rain gardens recently completed
+- Green Infrastructure at Meijer – underground infiltration and rain gardens completed in 2022

-- Green Infrastructure in Northport – underground infiltration and bioretention planned for 2023
+- Green Infrastructure in Northport – underground infiltration completed in 2023, bioretention planned for 2024

-- Kids Creek Chloride Study – in progress, monitoring
+- Kids Creek Chloride Study – monitoring in progress

-- Kids Creek Riparian Restoration – woody buffer and stormwater wetland planned for 2023
+- Kids Creek Riparian Restoration – woody buffer and stormwater wetland in progress

 - Mitchell Creek Source Tracking – monitoring in progress